MushroomObserver/mushroom-observer/README_API.md

 * observations (GET and POST)
 * projects (GET)
 * species_lists (GET)
-* users (GET, POST)
+* users (GET and POST)

 Use the special "help=1" parameter to request a set of parameters supported for each table.
 Detailed documentation doesn't exist; we're relying on things being simplistic enough to be more or less self-explanatory.
 Note that it is safe to mess around with strange parameters and see what they do.
 Note that XML responses include a copy of the SQL query used.
 This can be a very effective way of discovering exactly how unfamiliar parameters work.
+Here's the SQL query from one of the examples above:

+> SELECT DISTINCT observations.id
+  FROM `observations`
+  WHERE MONTH(observations.when) >= 6 AND MONTH(observations.when) <= 6 AND (observations.location_id IN (694,...,14040) OR observations.where LIKE '%Delaware%')
+  ORDER BY observations.id ASC

 See also the database diagram here: